-Nick Montford has a great metaphor for this in the essay "Fretting the Player Character" (published in "Second Person"), saying that the player is steering the avatar like "a sort of vehicle from which a world can be seen and otherwise experienced. [...]
+Nick Montford has a great metaphor for this in the essay "Fretting the Player Character" (published in "Second Person" and on the web), saying that the player is steering the avatar like "a sort of vehicle from which a world can be seen and otherwise experienced. [...]
 This character both constrains us (we have to remain in the vehicle) and also opens up possibilities (we can use this vehicle to get around and even to effect changes in the world)."